 - Height: Your head should be titled slightly downward.
 This puts your head and neck in a comfortable working position.
 If you need more height, try a monitor riser or a stack of books.

 To reduce repetitive stress to your wrist and hand, take frequent breaks.
 You can also reduce stress by occasionally performing mouse work with your opposite hand.

 - Grip strength: Don’t grip the mouse tightly.
-Instead, hold the mouse loosely, as if you were gripping a potato chip.

 - Movement: Move the mouse from your shoulder/elbow, not by moving your hand side-to-side.